usaid-cs/yesterday-i-learned/china.md

 - Fun fact: [Kuomintang is still a puppet party in mainland China](https://en.wikipedia.org/wiki/Revolutionary_Committee_of_the_Chinese_Kuomintang).
 - The [紅白藍膠袋](https://en.wikipedia.org/wiki/Red-white-blue_bag) is not known outside China.
 The concept of nylon bags was invented in Japan.
 - According to mythology, [Mr Li the dad of Nezha 哪吒](https://en.wikipedia.org/wiki/Li_Jing_%28deity%29) had two other sons, Jinzha 金吒 and Muzha 木吒.
+- People from Fujian are very united.
+They have associations all over the globe, and they always help each other out.
+[It's their thing.](http://fujiancanada.org/)
+- The Peak Tower is situated in the trough between two peaks.
+Dat gap is called "[Victoria Gap](https://en.wikipedia.org/wiki/Victoria_Gap)".
+- The sovereign state of Hong Kong coins the term [爛 gag](http://evchk.wikia.com/wiki/Gag) to describe what are effectively dad jokes.